tomastastic/FlashCard/my-fastapi-app/README.md

 The MySQL database connection details can be configured in the `app/database/db.py` file.
 Update the `DATABASE_URL` variable with your MySQL database connection string.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-If you have any questions or need further assistance, please feel free to contact me at [your-email@example.com](mailto:your-email@example.com).

-Happy coding!